alpe/bifrost-k8s-demo/README.md

 # Bifrost demo for minikube
 Bifrost is an application to bridge Ehereum or Bitcoin blockchain to [Stellar](https://www.stellar.org/) to do an [initial coin offiering (ICO)](https://www.stellar.org/) or build an [anchor/exchange](https://www.stellar.org/developers/guides/anchor/) for these coins.

 This project is a collection of kubernetes manifest files to setup a local kubernetes demo.
-Please note this WIP.
+Please note this is WIP and only for demo purpose.

-More about Bifrost can be found in the [docs](https://github.com/stellar/go/tree/master/services/bifrost)
+More about Bifrost can be found in the [package docs](https://github.com/stellar/go/tree/master/services/bifrost) or the [design document](https://docs.google.com/document/d/1lxn5YXuDWMpX2m9DvKNPHGgZHSG1mviPET_Dm55xRKI/edit#heading=h.ipw1sk4jppwc)

 Remeber to use **Testnet** config only.
 This is not a valid, persistent nor secure prodction setup.